The Astrophysical Journal, Supplement Series

 Dartmouth Digital Commons Citation

 Hempel, Maren; Sarajedini, Ata; Anderson, Jay; Aparicio, Antonio; Bedin, Luigi R.; and Chaboyer, Brian, "The Acs Survey of Globular Clusters.
 Xiii.
 Photometric Calibration in Comparison with Stetson Standards" (2014).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2299.